-Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade.

-Special Feature: Don't Let This Happen to You: Don't Confuse Absolute Advantage and
+Special Feature: Don't Let This Happen to You: Don't Confuse Absolute Advantage and Comparative Advantage

 145) If Blake can pick more cherries in one hour than Cody, then Blake has a comparative advantage in cherry picking.